 3. REF Kyoto Hachijoguchi By Vessel Hotels

 REF Kyoto Hachijoguchi By Vessel Hotels is a contemporary budget boutique hotel south of Kyoto Station.
-The newly built 4-star hotel (in 2021) has 9 floors of guest rooms.
-Some of the hotel amenity includes laundromat, vending machines, ice machines on the 6th floor and a lounge (free drinks in the afternoon) and reception on the first floor.
+The 4-star hotel has 9 floors of guest rooms.
+Some of the hotel amenities include a laundromat, vending machines, ice machines on the 6th floor, and a lounge (free drinks in the afternoon) on the first floor.

-I stayed in a 16 sqm single room which includes a double bed, desk/table area, fridge and beverage nook, and a compact washroom.
+I stayed in a 16 sqm Single Room, which included a double bed, a desk/table area, a fridge and beverage nook, and a compact washroom.
 It includes a sunset view with Kyoto Station as a backdrop.
-Many toiletries are available near the reception.

 REF Kyoto Hachijoguchi By Vessel Hotels: highlights and lowlights

-- Highlights: 5-minute walk to Kyoto Station, new and functional room, comfortable desk/table area, one of the cheaper hotels I found near Kyoto Station
+- Highlights: 3-minute walk to Kyoto Station; new and functional room; comfortable desk/table area; one of the cheaper hotels I found near Kyoto Station

 - Lowlights: not much amenities